 79 Parts can be subjected to galvanic treatment when dealing with larger quantities.

 80 Within a few days, we can produce Honeycomb ventilation panels according to the customer’s drawing.
 The honeycomb structure is like waveguides and lets air through while blocking electromagnetic waves from entering.

-81 To prevent from dust, a dust filter can be integrated in the ventilation panel.
+81 To protect from dust, a dust filter can be integrated in the ventilation panel.
 The dust filter can also be mounted to the outside of the enclosure. (fig. 81.1).

-82 The standard cost-effective honeycomb is made of aluminium but for special applications like EMP it can also be made out of mild steel, which is more expensive. (fig. 82.1).
+82 The standard cost-effective honeycomb is made of aluminum but for special applications like EMP, it can also be made out of mild steel, which is more expensive. (fig. 82.1).

 84 For outdoor use, the honeycomb can be treated with a nickel or other finish.
 This is to protect the honeycomb ventilation panel from environmental influences such as corrosion. (fig. 80.1).

 85 To keep raindrops from falling into the enclosure we can also make the honeycomb at a slant (45 degrees is standard) (fig. 81.1).

-86 Two layers of slanted honeycomb placed opposite to one another also make it impossible for metal rods to be entered into the cage, and thus prevent from electrocution.
+86 Two layers of slanted honeycomb placed opposite to one another also make it impossible for metal rods to be entered into the cage and thus protect from electrocution.

 87 Mounting framed honeycombs can be done via through holes or threaded holes which are flow drilled into the frame in order to achieve a good screw length.
 Flow drilling is better than using rivets which may become loosened.